Constant Contact vs Mailchimp:

 • Time delays and goal-based exits

-Mailchimp is ideal for marketers looking for granular control and the ability to build complex automation funnels to scale their efforts.
+Mailchimp is ideal for marketers who want granular control.
+It offers the ability to build complex automation funnels to scale their efforts.

 List Management and Segmentation